All Episodes

 Yes, sir.

-A while ago I heard you talk about Democrats and war.
+A while ago, I heard you talked about Democrats and war, and I took offense.

-Veterans are represented by Democrats at a two to one ratio over Republicans.
+In the House and Senate today, veterans are represented by Democrats at a two-to-one ratio over Republicans.

 And even amongst Republicans, Lindsey Graham and John McCain, when it comes to matters of war, are almost Democrats.